JakeHill03/PyGame-Project/README.md

 # PyGame-Project

-Hi, to instal this PyGame project 'Next Hop' you will need to clone this repository.
+Hi, to install this PyGame project 'Next Hop' you will need to clone this repository.

 You will also need a working python IDE, we used one through Anoconda for python 3.7 which can be obtained at this website https://www.anaconda.com/download/ You will also need to have the PyGame libary installed which can be found here https://www.pygame.org/news